 Attracting talent and the skills shortage

 What with all the discussion around Generation Z entering the workforce, it’s safe to say that your existing workforce is probably feeling a little threatened.
-There’s pressure on businesses to take on apprentices and graduates and create an environment that turns on young people on to the world of manufacturing, but watch you don’t neglect the employees you already have.
+There’s pressure on businesses to take on apprentices and graduates and create an environment that turns young people on to the world of manufacturing but watch that you don’t neglect the employees you already have.

 Let your competitors chase after young people and spend thousands on marketing campaigns to inspire the next generation of manufacturing greats.
 While they’re doing that, spend your time on introducing reward and recognition programmes to incentivise every member of staff at your company to give their very best every day.
 That treatment will pay off for decades to come.

 So how is it possible to do all of this with a workforce of thousands?